There are now 3 possible online modes for units:

 - Honours students: MUSC3331 Western Art Music 3 (Modernist and Postmodernist)

-MUSC3341 Music, Society, and Ideas or equivalent Level 3 unit in Music History or Research
+MUSC3341 Music, Society, and Ideas or equivalent Level 3 unit in Music History

 by approval of the Unit Coordinator.

 HDR Preliminary students:

 Enrolment inthe HDR FABLE program and approval by the Unit Coordinator.